-These revised standards are projected to:
+The updated standards are anticipated to:

-• Save Americans $1.9 billion annually.
+- Save Americans $1.9 billion annually.

-• Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.
+- Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit each year.

-Starting in 2029, the proposed rule would demand all new gas furnaces to feature AFUE ratings of 95%.
+Starting in 2029, the updated rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would convert nearly 100% of the gas into usable heat.

 Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-For the time being, very little, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 Guide to Condensing Furnaces